hsu414/DB-Dog-App/README.md

 Check out the app on your browser http://localhost:4200/

-Note: Since I don't find a reliable endpoint to fetch the breed details from the Dog API, the app fetches and display breed image instead of breed details.
+Note: Since I don't find a reliable endpoint to fetch the breed details from the Dog API, the app fetches and displays breed images instead of breed details.